Award for Leadership in Languages and Cultures

 The nominating person or organisation should complete the online nomination form addressing ALL of the selection criteria for the relevant award category and can provide relevant background information and supporting materials.

-Nominations must provide the names, addresses and telephone numbers of three referees who are familiar with the achievements of the nominee.
+Nominations must include the name, email address and contact number for up to three referees who are familiar with the achievements of the nominee.

-If you need assistance with your nomination, please contact Suzanne Malbut, Awards and Alumni Coordinator at the Australia Day Council of South Australia office: suzanne.malbut@adcsa.com.au or (08) 8212 3999.
+If you need assistance with your nomination, please contact Suzanne Malbut, Awards and Alumni Manager at the Australia Day Council of South Australia office: suzanne.malbut@adcsa.com.au or (08) 8212 3999.

 Process of Selection